Welcome to Diné College Advisement

 - Using the ISBN numbers for each required text you may research other websites to browse to compare prices that you can afford:

-- If you are planning to visit a Dine’ College Campus or if you have an in-person class, please schedule an appointment with a staff to get your student ID card.
+- Please schedule an appointment with a staff to get your student ID card

 - Diné College Centers & Point of Contact for Student ID Cards:

 - Foster Gorman for Tsaile campus (928) 724-6744 email email@example.com

 - Priscilla Cooley for Tuba City at (928) 283-7504 firstname.lastname@example.org